Travel ban imposed on passengers from Iran, Italy and South Korea

 The Civil Aviation Authority (CAA) today imposed a travel ban for air passengers flying from Iran, Italy and South Korea.

-The travel ban will be in effect for 2 weeks, starting from tomorrow (14), the Chairman of the CAA G. A. Chandrasiri said.
+The travel ban will be in effect from tomorrow (14) until further notice, the Chairman of the CAA G. A. Chandrasiri said.

 He added that the government has requested all airlines to refrain from transporting passengers from the above mentioned countries due to the coronavirus outbreak.